E-learning Biostatistics for medical sciences, nursing science, health sciences and epidemiology.

 A: For individual applicants, support is provided through the course forum and through the e-mail address firstname.lastname@example.org.

-The Clinical Research Unit (CRU), founded in 2006, is an academic research support department providing a range of services to clinical researchers in the AMC, such as data management, quality control, and methodological and statistical support.
+The Clinical Research Unit (CRU), founded in 2006, is an academic research support department providing a range of services to clinical researchers in the Amsterdam UMC, such as data management, quality control, and methodological and statistical support.

 SOWISO is founded in 2010 as a spin-off from the Technical University of Eindhoven.
 SOWISO develops state-of-the-art e-learning solutions for educational institutions and publishers.